skrodal/adobe-connect-api/README.md

-# Adobe Connect API proxy
+# Adobe Connect Web Services Proxy (API)

-**NOTE: Created to suit higher education in Norway; makes use of Dataporten (UNINETT) for client/user (O)Authentication.**
+*Note: This API is developed by UNINETT AS and is tailor-made to suit higher education in Norway.
+It caters for an in-house developed client pertaining to a specific use-case and relies heavily on UNINETT Dataporten (for OAuth).
+Dependencies also require access to a self-hosted instance of Adobe Connect.*

-This API facilitates extraction of data from Adobe Connect Web Services (API) for statistical purposes.
+This API facilitates extraction of data (READ-ONLY) from (a self-hosted) Adobe Connect Web Services (API) for information/statistical purposes.

-By implementing using Dataporten (OAuth), this API adds an extra layer of control (access, scopes) as well as simplifies reuse.

 ## Installation